-The July 23 execution of Wood, convicted of murdering his estranged girlfriend and her father, called into question the efficacy of the drugs used after it took nearly two hours for Wood to die.
+The July 23 execution of Wood, who was convicted of murdering his estranged girlfriend and her father, called into question the efficacy of the drugs used after it took nearly two hours for Wood to die.
 He gasped repeatedly before taking his final breath.

 Wood was given 15 doses of the sedative midazolam and a painkiller before he died.